FabianHeinemann/Deep_learning_for_liver_NAS_and_fibrosis_scoring/README.md

 **Output / result:**
 - Discrete pathologist-like liver scores on ballooning, inflammation, steatosis (NAS-score) and fibrosis with scores optimized to follow the scores of a given ground truth with minimal error (e.g. a pathologist).
-- Continous liver scores on ballooning, inflammation, steatosis (NAS-score) and fibrosis.
+- Continuous liver scores on ballooning, inflammation, steatosis (NAS-score) and fibrosis.
 - Spatial feature distribution of ballooning, inflammation, steatosis (NAS-score) and fibrosis.

 ![alt text](https://github.com/FabianHeinemann/Deep_learning_for_liver_NAS_and_fibrosis_scoring/blob/master/image/Fig1_for_GIT.png)